oar-team/kameleon/docs/source/recipe.rst

 :ref:`context` and `Steps path`_ for more details.

-You can also override a variable using inheritance mechanism or CLI ``--global`` option.
+You can also override a variable using inheritance mechanism or CLI ``--global`` option with one or more key:values.
 For Example:

 .. code-block:: bash

-  kameleon build --global my_package:'vim git' --global user_name:myself myrecipe.yaml
+  kameleon build --global my_package:'vim git' user_name:myself myrecipe.yaml

 Or in your recipe: